Snake River Plain: Geology

 The Snake River Plain can be divided into three sections: western, central, and eastern.
-The western Snake River Plain is a large tectonic graben or rift valley filled with several kilometers of lacustrine (lake) sediments; the sediments are underlain by rhyolite and basalt, and overlain by basalt.
+The western Snake River Plain is a large tectonic graben or rift valley filled with several kilometers of Lake Idaho sediments; the sediments are underlain by rhyolite and basalt, and overlain by basalt.
 The western plain began to form around 11–12 Ma (million years ago) with the eruption of rhyolite lavas and ignimbrites.
-The western plain is not parallel to North American Plate motion and lies at a high angle to the central and eastern Snake River Plains.
+The western plain is not parallel to North American Plate motion and lies at a high angle to the central and eastern Snake River Plain.
 Its morphology is similar to other volcanic plateaus such as the Chilcotin Group in south-central British Columbia, Canada.

 The eastern Snake River Plain traces the path of the North American Plate over the Yellowstone hotspot, now centered in Yellowstone National Park.
 The eastern plain is a topographic depression that cuts across Basin and Range mountain structures, more or less parallel to North American Plate motion.
 It is underlain almost entirely by basalt erupted from large shield volcanoes.
 Beneath the basalts are rhyolite lavas and ignimbrites that erupted as the lithosphere passed over the hotspot.

 The central Snake River plain is similar to the eastern plain but differs by having thick sections of interbedded lacustrine (lake) and fluvial (stream) sediments, including the Hagerman fossil beds.

 Island Park and Yellowstone Calderas formed as the result of enormous rhyolite ignimbrite eruptions, with single eruptions producing up to 600 cumi of ash.
 Henry's Fork Caldera, measuring 18 mi by 23 mi, may be the largest symmetrical caldera in the world.
 The caldera formed when a dome of magma built up and then drained away.
 The center of the dome collapsed, leaving a caldera.
 Henry's Fork Caldera lies within the older and larger Island Park Caldera, which is 50 mi by 65 mi.
 Younger volcanoes that erupted after passing over the hotspot covered the plain with young basalt lava flows in places, including Craters of the Moon National Monument.